-5 of Our Favorite Places to Visit in Toronto
+5 of Our Favorite Toronto Attractions with Kids

 Toronto Zoo is the largest zoo in Canada.
 It has over 5000 animals and is a great place to spend a day with your family.
 Some of our favorite animals to see are Pandas, Komodo Dragon, and the babies.
 If you are lucky enough to plan a visit during spring you will see lots of baby animals.
 On our visit we saw baby polar bears.
 They were so cute.